 Our ancestors would have led relatively calm and stress free lives, mainly experiencing stress due to infrequent, dangerous events such as predator attacks.
 In these instances, stress would have been short lasting and beneficial as it kicked in their fight-or-flight response.

 On the contrary, our modern lives are filled with a seemingly never-ending barrage of stress causing daily battles.
 These are far more frequent, potentially longer-lasting but less serious (than being eaten alive): commutes, multi-tasking, financial issues, difficult relationships, bereavements, or dealing with unreasonable bosses.
+As such it's important to learn about stress management techniques.

 The bad news is that your body’s reaction is just the same as your ancestor who survived that predator attack all those years ago.
 We are putting our bodies through a permanent state of stress response which has many negative implications on both our physical and mental health.